14 follow-up email templates and examples that get responses

 [YOUR NAME]

-7. Chasing an unpaid invoice or late payment
+7. Follow-up email example for chasing an unpaid invoice or late payment

 Chasing an overdue payment is never easy.
 That’s why the follow-up email you send should be brief but direct.